Please select a wishlist to add to

 Also keep in mind that, as a matter of safety, it is best to remove the bumper pad from the crib when your little one can sit or stand-up (and thus use the bumper to help them climb out of their crib).
 In recent years, several safety organizations have recommended against the use of bumpers (as a possible cause of suffocation), though many parents do continue to use them, carefully following the safety precautions.

 When selecting your crib bedding, keep in mind that fitted sheets are the only ones you need.
-(Baby will use a sleepsack for warmth at night: Keep the crib clear of blankets or other loose sheets for your little one’s safety.)
+(Baby will use a swaddle blankets and sleepsack for warmth at night: Keep the crib clear of blankets or other loose sheets for your little one’s safety.)
 Consider different weights of fabric for use during different times of year.
 Chenille sheets are especially great for fall and winter babies, and muslin breathes beautifully in the spring and summer months.

-LIke a bumper pad, a crib skirt is another decorative element that does double duty as a great camouflage should you choose to store toys or anything else that needs tucking away under the crib.
+Like a bumper pad, a crib skirt is another decorative element that does double duty as a great camouflage should you choose to store toys or anything else that needs tucking away under the crib.
 Keep in mind that the crib mattress position will change (from high to low as your baby grows, which means the crib skirt position will also change.

 Trust us when we tell you that, aside from the crib, your changing table will be the item that you and your little one use the most.
 (Most infants go through ten to twelve diapers a day!)
 Changing your child at waist-level makes it a lot easier on you and your back, and much more comfortable for baby, too.